 Well, I can’t speak for everyone.
 But here is my perspective:

 When products are tested on animals, scientists don’t simply slap a mascara on a monkey and wait to see if it flakes.
-They inject the chemicals that are being considered for use in the mascara directly into the monkeys eye and stand by to observe the painful and often fatal results.
+They inject the chemicals that are being considered for use directly into the monkeys eye and stand by to observe the painful and often fatal results.

-Anesthetics are not prescribed for these animals for several reasons but namely because they are considered an unnecessary cost and they can interfere with research results.
-Now I’m going to warn you, this looks (and I can imagine, feels) much worse than it sounds.
-If you’d like to see pictures of what I’m talking about, click the following links but just be aware that what you will see is the result of ingredient testing on animals and I personally cried for days after seeing them:
+So I’m going to warn you, this looks (and I can imagine, feels) much worse than it sounds.
+If you’d like to see pictures of what I’m talking about, click the following links.. but just be aware that what you will see is the result of ingredient testing on animals and I personally cried for days after seeing them:

 And as I stated earlier, these tests are not even necessary!
 There are several cheaper and even more accurate ways for companies to test products.